 We are exposed to market risk related to changes in interest rates.
-As of September 30, 2018, we had cash and cash equivalents, and available-for-sale investments totaling of \$56.0 million.
+As of September 30, 2019, we had cash and cash equivalents, and available-for-sale investments totaling \$38.1 million.
 We invest our excess cash in investment-grade, interest-bearing securities.
 The primary objective of our investment activities is to preserve principal and liquidity.
 To achieve this objective, we invest in money market funds, U.S. treasury and high quality marketable debt instruments of corporations and financial institutions, government sponsored and asset backed securities with contractual maturity dates of less than one year.
-If interest rates were to increase instantaneously and uniformly by 100 basis points, compared to interest rates as of September 30, 2018, the increase would not have had a material effect on the fair market value of our portfolio.
+If interest rates were to increase instantaneously and uniformly by 100 basis points, compared to interest rates as of September 30, 2019, the increase would not have had a material effect on our results of operations.